-Your standard laundry comes with a free standing metal tub and a stainless steel bowl.
-Depending upon your space and your budget, you can easily change this laundry into a beautiful space with a few simple improvements.
+Your standard laundry comes with a free-standing metal tub and a stainless steel bowl.
+Depending on your space and your budget, you can easily change this laundry into a beautiful space with a few simple improvements.

-This design is a very clever way to add to the function of this room while still keeping an eye to the budget.
+This design is a very clever way to add to the function of this room while still keeping an eye on the budget.
 Here we have added a built-in cabinet with bench space and a drop-in laundry sink.
 There is an allowance for the washing machine, giving a nice built-in look.
 The drier can be wall mounted, and this is important because it frees useful bench space.
-In this example we have polyurethane doors with a flat profile, 20 mm stone benchtop and an elegant tiled splashback.
-Of course this design will still be effective if using laminate doors and a laminate benchtop, allowing you to watch your budget but still get great results.
+In this example, we have polyurethane doors with a flat profile, 20 mm stone benchtop and an elegantly tiled splashback.
+Of course, this design will still be effective if using laminate doors and a laminate benchtop, allowing you to watch your budget but still get great results.